micahburnside/WebServer/README.md

 ## License

-Our project is open source and maintained under a standard MIT license.
+This project is open source and maintained under a standard MIT license.